bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    * Has a [GitHub repo](https://github.com/node-fetch/node-fetch), but not recently active
    * Just 3 dependencies
    * Excellent documentation (in the NPM description)
-4. [title-case](https://www.npmjs.com/package/title-case) — used for converting strings to title-case
+4. [title-case](https://www.npmjs.com/package/title-case) — used for converting strings to title case
    * Millions of weekly downloads
    * Appears to still be maintained
    * Has [GitHub repo](https://github.com/blakeembrey/change-case), but not recently active